 1. Stock up on crowd-pleasing snacks, food and treats.

 You don’t have to make homemade meals and serve up elaborate snacks the entire time.
 “Heat and serve” soup, veggie chips, energy bars and fun goodies are nice to have on hand so your guests can help themselves.
 Yes, Trader Joe’s has affordable and fun options.

-I’m planing to clean out my fridge and reorganize my pantry, too, to make them more company-friendly since I know people will be digging around in both.
+I always clean out my fridge and reorganize my pantry, too, to make them more company-friendly since I know people will be digging around in both.